-- A. The Trustees of the College shall be those individuals appointed by the Governor according to section 16-101 under subtitle 1 of Title 16, Division III HIGHER EDUCATION of the COMMUNITY COLLEGES: Article of the Annotated Code of Maryland.
+- A. The Trustees of the College shall be those individuals appointed by the Governor pursuant to §16-101.
 Consistent with these provisions are the following: - 1.
 The Board is comprised of seven (7) members appointed by the Governor, with the advice and consent of the Senate. - 2.
 Each member serves for a term of six (6) years from July 1 of the year the appointment is made and until a successor is appointed and qualifies.
 The terms are staggered. - 3.
-A member appointed to fill a vacancy in an unexpired term serves only for the remainder of that term and until a successor is appointed and qualifies. - 4.
-A member may be reappointed. - B. In accordance with Article 8-501 of the Annotated Code of Maryland a member is expected to attend at least 50% of the regularly scheduled meetings of the Board. - C. Members serve without compensation and shall be entitled to reimbursement for their college-associated and professional development expenses as approved by the Chairperson consistent with the Board's budget.
+A member appointed to fill a vacancy serves only for the remainder of that term and until a successor is appointed and qualifies. - 4.
+A member may be reappointed. - B. In accordance with Title 8, §8-501 of the Annotated Code of Maryland a member is expected to attend at least 50% of the regularly scheduled meetings of the Board. - C. Members serve without compensation and shall be entitled to reimbursement for their collegeassociated and professional development expenses as approved by the Chairperson consistent with the Board's budget.